Zarcx127/GaussianSplatViewer/README.md

 - `VK_ADD_LAYER_PATH`

 Do note that the build will fail on other editors.
-(Unless you have configured the environment variables yourself)
+(Unless you have configured the environment variables manually)

 Even if you have C++ and Vulkan installed, this still needs to be run.
 This is to ensure that all dependencies are the same as mine to prevent any unexpected errors.